Azrealy/Full-stack-learning/python/tornado/tutorial2.md

    precursor to native coroutines (using ``async def`` and ``await``) which were introduced in Python 3.5.

-Which means the `coroutine` pattern in `tornado` can be write use the "native coroutine" or "decorated coroutine" in the Python 3.5.
-So the example code at above can be written like:
+Which means the `coroutine` pattern in `tornado` can be write use the **"native coroutine" or "decorated coroutine"** in the Python 3.5.
+So the example code at above can be also written like:
 ```python
 async def get_url(url):
     wait_time = random.randint(1, 4)